 Biggest Companies in Istanbul

-Koc, Yıldız, and Anadolu are the biggest and most well-known companies in Istanbul.
+Koc, Yıldız, and Anadolu are Istanbul’s biggest and most well-known companies.

 1) Koc Holding